Part One of the CCNR Final Submission to the

 "No doubt accidents will occur -- radioactive spills, malfunctioning reactors, explosions in reprocessing plants, seepage of radioactive wastes from burial grounds or repositories, perhaps even a few meltdowns -- and we will have to accept these things and learn to live with them.
 After all, fire can be very destructive indeed, and yet we have learned to live with it."

 5) The Crux of the IssueThe greatest threat to the world today is the threat of nuclear annihilation.
 To accept proliferation of nuclear weapons as inevitable is to accept nuclear warfare as inevitable, at least under existing world circumstances.
 Until the advent of nuclear weapons, it was literally impossible to imagine a scenario in which humankind could successfully annihilate itself, and carry most higher forms of life to oblivion in the process.
 Nuclear warfare is capable, in principle, of destroying the very ecosystem of which we are part.
-The crew of spaceship earth cannot afford to start shooting at each other, or they will simply destroy the life support systems upon which they all depend.
+The crew of spaceship earth cannot afford to start blasting each other with high explosives, or they will simply destroy the spaceship's life support systems upon which they all depend.

 The first point of agreement should be to surrender the weapons and lock them up.
-Issuing each crew member a fully automatic submachine gun and relying on a policy of mutual deterrence to keep the peace is less likely to succeed, especially if paranoia, aggressiveness, and brutality are among the traits that are observed among the crew members.
+Issuing each crew member a fully automatic blaster and relying on a policy of mutual deterrence to keep the peace is less likely to succeed, especially if paranoia, aggressiveness, and brutality are among the traits that are observed among some of the crew members.